DanielaValero/second-brain/notes/03-projects 📅/post-technical-assessments/interview-questions.md

 ---
 #interviewing #career

-Inspiration of questions to ask / to assess in a new organization
+Inspiration of questions to ask / to assess in a new organisation
 <https://franciscomt.medium.com/the-systems-within-a-software-team-dc69d31cf9f9>